 This page describes technical details of SyMBA.

 SyMBA is available to play with and test in a public sandbox version.
 Please note that the configuration at this url, while representing the current stable release, remains a sandbox configuration, and any data you upload to the server may be viewed by SyMBA developers or may be deleted at any time, without warning.
-We will, however, try to send out warning emails prior to any deletion of the database.
 As a sandbox implementation, it should not be used as a permanent archive for any data.
 If you wish to have an archive to store your high-throughput data, please contact us to see if we could collaborate in any way.

 You may find the following useful: